Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

    available to the native player.

-There is no separate Twitch metadata request and the resolver does not fetch the master playlist itself; the eventual OxideAV HLS source performs that GET.
-The resolver is blocking and must run on a media/background worker rather than the winit event thread.
-At the media-session boundary, convert the returned ordinary `https://...m3u8` URL to OxideAV's `hls+https://...` source URI.
+There is no separate Twitch metadata request and the resolver does not fetch the master playlist itself. `AppCommand::OpenVideo` now dispatches Twitch VOD resolution onto a worker thread, keeps the winit event thread responsive, and polls the result through normal app updates.
+For the current bring-up stage, success is shown in a copyable `Twitch HLS URL` dialog and resolver failures are shown as errors; recognised YouTube inputs are rejected with an explicit currently-unsupported dialog.

+The next media-session step is to replace the success dialog with an OxideAV HLS open.
+At that boundary, convert the returned ordinary `https://...m3u8` URL to OxideAV's `hls+https://...` source URI; the OxideAV HLS source then performs the master-playlist GET.

 This depends on Twitch's web-player GraphQL/Usher protocol rather than a stable public playback API, so all Twitch-specific request shape, client ID and token